 At other times, the container is not really a larger work but simply consists of some publication information.
 In that case it’s more like a packing label.

-Whatever metaphor you prefer, the main point is that every entry consists of three parts.
+Whatever metaphor you prefer, the main point is that every entry consists of at most three parts.
 Fill in as much information as you find relevant.

 How to Use this Guide